Making the Blade

-Making the perfect Handle
+Making the Perfect Handle

 Attaching the Handle to the Knife

-Three high-quality nickel-silver rivets, that resist pitting and tarnishing, securely attach the two-piece handle to the blade that extends the full length of the handle.
+Three high-quality nickel silver rivets, that resist pitting and tarnishing, securely attach the two-piece handle to the blade that extends the full length of the handle.
 A blade extending the full length of the handle is called a full tang and provides strength and balance.
 The combined tang, handle-pieces and rivets are sanded in a process called hafting, making all surfaces flush and smooth for durability, strength and comfort.
 Then, robotic buffing and polishing completes the riveted handle to tang assembly.
 With the handle now smooth and blended, it’s polished to the finished high luster.

-Applying an edge
+Applying an Edge

 A straight edge is typically produced by grinding a small bevel, known as a cantle, on the very edge of the knife blade.
-Skilled craftsmen with a steady hand and a trained eye apply the final beveled cantle on straight-edge knives in a process called honing.
+Skilled professionals with a steady hand and a trained eye apply the final beveled cantle on straight-edge knives in a process called honing.
 Proper and consistent cantle angle, width and surface finish along the entire length of the blade edge are crucial in the manufacture of a good functional straight edge.
 The smaller the angle of the ground edge, the sharper it is and the less pressure is required for cutting.
 For home cooks, the optimum edge angle for kitchen knives is 30° inclusive.
-Craftsmen must hold each knife in the correct position to apply the precise 30° inclusive angle that results in a sharp edge.
+Skilled professionals must hold each knife in the correct position to apply the precise 30° inclusive angle that results in a sharp edge.